JanHerca/urantiapedia/output/wikijs/en/article/Rob_Crickett/On_The_Practise_Of_Doing_The_Will_Of_God.md

 Perhaps our research takes us into the Bible's records. “(Enoch) walked with God; and he was no more, because God took him away.” ([Ge 5:24](/en/Bible/Genesis/5#v24)).
 “And Elijah went up to heaven in a whirlwind.” ([2Ki 2:11](/en/Bible/2_Kings/2#v11)).
 "He saw heaven being torn open and the Spirit descending on him like a dove.
 And a voice came from heaven: 'You are my Son, whom I love; with you I an well pleased. ([Mk 1:10,11](/en/Bible/Mark/1#v10)).
 And we reflect that these Sons at least, among others we have no record of, did O.K.
 Adjuster fusion, our perfection in the doing of the will of God, had been realized.

 And our doubts emerge.
 Daniel, for all his apparent doing of the will of God, was only destined to become a sleeping survivor ([Da 12:13](/en/Bible/Daniel/12#v13)), “As for you, go your way till the end.
 You will rest, and then at the end of the days you will rise to receive your allotted inheritance.”
-And what of Adam and Eve who were Adjuster indwelt ([UB 76:5.3](/en/The_Urantia_Book/76#p5_3)), and Seth who organized an entire religious movement ([UB 76:3.4-5](/en/The_Urantia_Book/76#p3_4)) for his people: “Altogether, Seth lived 912 years and then he died.” ([Ge 5:8](/en/Bible/Genesis/5#v8)).
+And what of Adam and Eve who were Adjuster indwelt (<a id="a56_356"></a>[UB 76:5.3](/en/The_Urantia_Book/76#p5_3)), and Seth who organized an entire religious movement (<a id="a56_453"></a>[UB 76:3.4-5](/en/The_Urantia_Book/76#p3_4)) for his people: “Altogether, Seth lived 912 years and then he died.” ([Ge 5:8](/en/Bible/Genesis/5#v8)).
 And what about the apostles and Abner and Rodan.
 They seemed to have absolutely everything going for them!
 But they weren't fused here.

-With a mind which is not yet settled in the true God-knowing venue within, it appears, at first glimpse, that only the superhuman, the one in an epoch, that extra special, unique and rare anomaly of a person who is endowed with abnormal characteristics, is capable of effectively doing the will of God with any degree of recognized success — success being evinced by hearing those seldom uttered words (on earth at least), “This is a beloved son in whom I am well pleased.” ([UB 47:8.4](/en/The_Urantia_Book/47#p8_4))
+With a mind which is not yet settled in the true God-knowing venue within, it appears, at first glimpse, that only the superhuman, the one in an epoch, that extra special, unique and rare anomaly of a person who is endowed with abnormal characteristics, is capable of effectively doing the will of God with any degree of recognized success — success being evinced by hearing those seldom uttered words (on earth at least), “This is a beloved son in whom I am well pleased.” (<a id="a58_475"></a>[UB 47:8.4](/en/The_Urantia_Book/47#p8_4))

 Yet, the question eats away at us, Our mind is brought to its end's tether where it cries out in its struggle, “So what do I have to do to do the will of God?!!!”
 And daily, hourly, the question is revoiced and respondered.
 All the gathered data is reviewed until not a single stone is left unturned.
 But still the answer remains unfound, We don't realize it, but still we are busy chatting with the chef, shouting down the noise of our turny rumbles.